fast-af/developer-portal-starter/developer-portal/for-developers/custom-integration/pre-setup/sign-up-as-a-seller.md

 keywords: Fast Custom Integration Onboard as a Seller
 ---

-# Pre Install Step 3: Onboard as a Seller
+# Pre Setup Step 2: Onboard as a Seller

-## Prerequisites

-Before you begin this process, you’ll need an online store hosted by BigCommerce.
-See [Fast Overview and Prerequisites](Fast-Overview-and-Prerequisites.md) for more information about this and other prerequisites.
-If you need help at any point, contact customer success at seller-support@fast.co.

 1. On [fast.co/business](https://www.fast.co/business), **enter the following information and click “Next:**”